FachiHD/TruthTableCreator/README.md

 # Operators
 Currently 9 operators are supported.
 These are represent internally by their corresponding variables and can be changed.
+On the left side are their aliases which are replaced in the statement during pre-processing of a statement.

  - `[not, !, -]` -> ¬ (negation)
  - `[and, &&]` -> ∧ (and)